-Robert Heaney of Creighton University claims that it would require 2600 international units of oral vitamin D3 to ensure that 97.5% of older women achieve optimal vitamin D levels.
+Robert Heaney of Creighton University claims that it would require 2600 international units of oral vitamin D3 to ensure that 97.5% of older women achieve optimal levels.

 Vitamin D Deficiency Symptoms

-Signs and symptoms of vitamin D deficiency in adults might include:
+Signs and symptoms of deficiency in adults might include:

 Sunscreen lotions block the vitamin D producing UV-B rays.
-It also allows the deeper penetrating UV-A rays to reach the skin.
-In the 1970s campaigns ran to promote the use of sunscreen blockers.
+Furthermore, it allows the deeper penetrating UV-A rays to reach the skin.
+In the 1970s, campaigns ran to promote the use of sunscreen blockers.

-Mortality rates due to malignant melanoma increased.
-It is important for the skin to be exposed to UV-B sun rays.
-This helps the production of vitamin D naturally.
-Sunscreen lotions applied to the face though will protect from premature wrinkling.
+Incidentally, mortality rates due to malignant melanoma increased.
+One possible reason is the skin needs UV-B sun rays.
+This helps the production of the vitamin naturally.
+However, sunscreen lotions applied to the face will protect from premature wrinkling.

 Safer ways to protect the skin from sun damage and skin cancer include topical or oral antioxidant supplements.

-Higher vitamin D levels have been associated with a lower risk of dying from many causes over a 7 year period.
+Higher levels are associated with a lower risk of dying from many causes over a 7 year period.
 This was especially noteworthy with regards to cardiovascular disease.

 “This prospective cohort study demonstrates for the first time, to our knowledge, that low 25- hydroxyvitamin D and 1.25-dihydroxy vitamin D levels are associated with increased risk in all-cause mortality compared with patients with higher vitamin D levels”

-The conclusion of this pooled analysis of vitamin D and the prevention of breast cancer was that the intake of 2000 IU/d of vitamin D3.
-Also, when possible, very moderate exposure to sunlight could raise serum 25(OH)D to 52 ng/ml.
-This is a level associated with reduction by 50% in the incidence of breast cancer, according to observational studies.
+The conclusion of this pooled analysis the link between the vitamin and the prevention of breast cancer was that the intake of 2000 IU/d of Vitamin D3.
+In addition to that, very moderate exposure to sunlight could raise serum 25(OH)D to 52 ng/ml.
+This level is associated with reduction by 50% in the incidence of breast cancer, according to observational studies.

-For women already diagnosed with breast cancer, vitamin D may slow the progression of the disease.
-In 2006, researchers at the Imperial College of London.
-Vitamin D levels were significantly higher in the women with early-stage disease than in women whose breast cancer had progressed to a more advanced stage.
+For women already diagnosed with breast cancer, it may slow the progression of the disease.
+Researchers at the Imperial College of London found out in 2006 that the levels of the vitamin were significantly higher in the women with early-stage disease.
+This was in comparison to women whose breast cancer had progressed to a more advanced stage.

-Children later diagnosed with multiple sclerosis had far lower levels of vitamin D than other youngsters.
-Canadian researchers reported this in studies showing more links between low vitamin D and disease.
-Other studies show that adults who live in northern latitudes, who get less sun exposure, may have a higher risk of multiple sclerosis.
+Children later diagnosed with multiple sclerosis had far lower levels than other youngsters.
+Canadian researchers reported this in studies showing more links between low levels of the vitamin and disease.
+As an example, other studies show that adults who live in northern latitudes, who get less sun exposure, may have a higher risk of multiple sclerosis.

-They also support a growing body of studies that link low vitamin D with disease.
+They also support a growing body of studies that link low levels of the vitamin with diseases.
 This includes breast and colon cancer, heart disease, diabetes and tuberculosis.

-Evidence suggests that vitamin D helps lower blood pressure, reduces inflammation and boosts the immune system.
-Vitamin D acts as an immune modulator.
-In multiple sclerosis, there are many lines of evidence that immune cells are not regulated properly.
+Evidence suggests that the vitamin helps lower blood pressure, reduces inflammation and boosts the immune system.
+Not only that, it also acts as an immune modulator.
+In multiple sclerosis, lines of evidence show that immune cells are not properly regulated.

 One of the things that influence that balance is vitamin D. Interestingly, Canadians have one of the highest rates of multiple sclerosis in the world.
-In Canada for 6 months of the year, the sun is not intense enough to manufacture vitamin D in the skin.
+For example, for 6 months of the year, the sun in Canada is not intense enough to manufacture the vitamin in the skin.

-There is an increased incidence of peripheral arterial disease in individuals who have low vitamin D, a new study has found.
-After examining the data, the study authors found that there was a greater prevalence of peripheral arterial disease in subjects with the lowest levels of vitamin D compared to subjects with the highest levels.
+Furthermore, a new study found there is an increased incidence of peripheral arterial disease in individuals who have low levels of the vitamin.
+After examining the data, the study authors found that peripheral arterial disease are more prevalent in subjects with the lowest levels of the vitamin.
+In contrast, subjects with the highest levels saw lower prevalence.

-For each 10 ng/ml decrease in vitamin D level, the risk for peripheral arterial disease increased by 29%.
+For each 10 ng/ml decrease, the risk for peripheral arterial disease increased by 29%.

 Like all cells, leukocytes contain our chromosomes, which consist of DNA and associated proteins.
 Telomeres are tiny terminal segments at each end of the DNA molecule.
 They serve a vital role by protecting DNA from damage during cell division.

-Telomeres also prevent the ends of DNA molecules from joining to each other to form loops, or from joining end-to-end with the DNA in other chromosomes-disastrous scenarios both.
+Telomeres also prevent the ends of DNA molecules from joining to each other to form loops.
+Likewise, they prevent the latter from joining end-to-end with the DNA in other chromosomes.
+Both are disastrous scenarios.

-By extending the length of the DNA strands with their genetically blank material, they give the enzymes enough space to work with by replicating the genetically useful material all the way to its end, thus preserving every last gene.
+By extending the length of the DNA strands with their genetically blank material, they give the enzymes enough space to work with.
+This is done by replicating the genetically useful material all the way to its end.
+As a consequence, every last gene is preserved.

 Were it not for this protective action, some of that material would be lost in each replication, resulting in deterioration of cell function, and of one’s health.

-Telomere length decreases in cells as we age, ultimately resulting in ageing of the cell, and eventually no further cell division.
-A ribonucleoprotein telomerase, whose function is to extend the length of telomeres is only found in appreciable amounts in sex cells, stem cells and UNFORTUNATELY cancer cells.
+Telomere length decreases in cells as we age, ultimately resulting in ageing of the cell.
+Eventually, no further cell division happens because of this.
+A ribonucleoprotein telomerase functions to extend the length of telomeres.
+They are only found in appreciable amounts in sex cells, stem cells and UNFORTUNATELY cancer cells.